gurrrrrrett3/light/docs/index.md

 # <span style="font-family:Comic Neue; font-weight:900">:3c</span>

-Light is a *light*weight, secure, and modern remote wrapper for roblox.
+Light is a *light*weight, robust, and secure remote wrapper for roblox.
 Read below, or [get started](quick-start/index.md).

 ## What Light does